jserot/rfsm-light/KNOWN-BUGS.md

 * When running on a Mac M1 under Mac OS 12 - but this may also occur on other versions - when the Rfsm-Light, app is launched by double-clicking, it seems unable to launch the gtkwave application.
-This does _not_ happen when the app is launched from the terminal (by invoking "/Applications/Rfsm-light.app/Contents/MacOS/rfsm-light" from a terminal for example, or event "open /Applications/Rfsm-light.app").
+This does _not_ happen when the app is launched from the terminal (by invoking `/Applications/Rfsm-light.app/Contents/MacOS/rfsm-light` or `open /Applications/Rfsm-light.app`).

 * When running on a Mac M1 under Mac OS 12 - but this may also occur on other versions - the right-click emulation sequence on a trackpad (two fingers + click) on an item to